PLSysSec/cse127-website/cse127-fall19/docs/pa/pa2.md

 2. Run the following command from the student home directory `tar -czvf pa2.tar.gz PID sploit[1-4]/ targets/` This will create a `pa2.tar.gz` in the home directory with all your files in it.
 You can see what files were zipped by running `tar -tf pa2.tar.gz`
 3. `scp` the `pa2.tar.gz` file to your local computer and submit to gradescope.

 Note: gradescope's autograder is not being used to grade this assignment, since it requires the environment of the VM.
-You'll know if your solution works if you are able to get root shells after running each sploit and if you follow the directions above.
+The autograder is used **only to check that your sploits compile.** You'll know if your solution works if you are able to get root shells after running each sploit and if you follow the directions above.